LassoSoft/LassoGuide/lasso_guide_source/operations/strings.rst

    This method takes a string pattern to compare with the string object and returns "0" if they are equal, "1" if the characters in the string are bitwise greater than the parameter, and "-1" if the characters in the string are bitwise less than the parameter.
-Comparisons are not case-sensitive by default unless passed the optional ``-case`` parameter.
+Comparisons are not case-sensitive unless passed the optional ``-case`` parameter.

    Optionally, the comparison can be made on smaller portions of the string object by passing the ``offset`` and ``length`` parameters, and smaller